An example - how to remove oxidation from the soldering iron tip

 After the tip is cleaned, you will have to tin it (apply solder to its surface so the tip won’t oxidize, and solder will oxidize instead.
 It’s considered cheaper to buy solder rather than new tips).

 There are different materials/tools you can use to clean the tips.
-In most cases it’s better to have more than one option, as they work differently.

-A piece of cardboard - when you are out of options
+A piece of cardboard

 A sponge

-This option works the best - you can scrape off all the dirt/oxidation, and it wicks away all the solder.
+Brass coil This option works the best - you can scrape off all the dirt/oxidation, and it wicks away all the solder.
 Make sure you don’t buy a steel sponge, as it will 100% scrape off the outer layer of metal from the tip, which we don’t want to happen.

-What if you use a solder wire that already has a rosin core in it?
+What if you use a solder that already has a rosin core?
 Good for you - but get some flux anyway.
 Very often, more than the rosin core in soldering wire will be needed because you’ll likely need more than one attempt to solder two wires together, at least at the beginning.
 And without rosin or flux, solder won’t stick to (or, more appropriately, “won’t wet”) the wire.
 Such joints may fail quickly for obvious reasons (insufficient wire strands held together with solder).

 Beware of plumbing flux - don’t use it for electronics!